cutecharts/cutecharts-spring-boot-starter/README.md

 ##  📣 Description

 - There is a starter for [cutecharts.java](https://github.com/cutecharts/cutecharts.java) 🎨.
-- You can import it easily to ur SpringBoot project :bike:.
+- You can import it easily to your SpringBoot project :bike:.

 ## 📝 Usage
->:apple: Notice:  Firstly, you need install all the dependencies in ur local or central repo.
+>:apple: Notice:  Firstly, you need install all the dependencies in your local or central repository.

 > Support:
 > - JDK1.8+